sanoodles/ring/docs/architecture.md

 ### Applications

-Several application can be built together in this monorepo:
+Several applications can be built together in this monorepo:

     - iclab: A Next.js application to build a demo website.